 The demand for roofing contractors in Texas has been growing rapidly.
 Unfortunately, the current labor force is failing to meet this demand.
 86% of construction firms have been facing difficulties when hiring skilled workers.
 Without enough workers, new projects won’t get started.
-The ones that do get started, will be extremely understaffed or staffed by workers who are under-qualified.
+And the ones that do get started will be extremely understaffed, or manned by workers who are under-qualified.
 As any roofing lawyer in Texas will tell you, the former could cost your company money and the latter is a recipe for disaster.

 To survive (much less thrive) as a roofing contractor, you have to take on insurance claim jobs.
 For many roofers, it’s the bulk of their business.
 Dealing with denied or underpaid insurance claims can be difficult enough, but what if you do the work and can’t get paid?

 As a busy roofing contractor, you don’t have time to mess around.
 If an insurance company won’t buy a roof, you’ve wasted time you could have spent seeking other jobs.
 To “buy time,” it might be tempting to have a Public Insurance Adjuster (PA) make the claim on your client’s behalf.
 But in doing so, you could be doing a disservice to your client and yourself; here’s why:

 Have a denied insurance claim but don't know whether or not to hire an attorney?

 Roofing contractors often go it alone or hire a Public Adjuster because they believe one or more myths about how attorneys work and get paid.
 Unfortunately, these myths cost roofers and their customers lots of money.